1. Items to be placed on reserve are generally considered to be high use items which a number of people need to use in a short space of time.

 - 2 hour - Items may be checked out for two hours during the day or overnight if checked out within the hour before closing.
 If checked out over night, they are due within the first hour the library opens the next day.

 - 1 day - Items will be due the day after they are checked out.

 - 3 day - Items may be checked out for three days.

 - 1 week - Items may be checked out for seven days.

 4. Please allow at least 48 hours for reserve materials to be made available to students.
 Putting items on reserve is labor intensive.

 5. Reserve items are kept in the reserve room behind the Circulation Desk.
-For those who need to locate and use reserve materials, check the Reserve Desk link in the online Library Catalog.
-The Reserve Desk may be searched by instructor, course number, or course name (Be sure to limit the desk to Union reserve collection).
-Patron's may also use the printed Reserve Book at the Circulation Desk.
-Items are listed by the instructor's last name followed by course number.
+For those who need to locate and use reserve materials, visit the Library Catalog.
+Within the catalog, click on Search in the upper lefthand corner, then on Course Reserves.
+Course Reserves may be searched by course name or reserve item title.
+Patrons may also use the printed Reserve Book at the Circulation Desk.
+Items are listed underneath the course prefix, number, and course name.